Large black hole entropy from the giant brane expansion: Introduction

+It is known that upon truncation at powers of~$q$ of order~$N$ or smaller, the $\frac{1}{16}$-BPS index $\mathcal{I}(q)\,$ matches the~$N$-independent index~$\mathcal{I}_{KK}(q)$ counting BPS multigravitons in~$AdS_5\times S^5\,$~\cite{Kinney:2005ej}.
+The coefficients in the $q$-series of~$\mathcal{I}(q)\,$ that depend on~$N$ appear only at powers of~$q$ of order~$N\,$ or larger~\cite{Murthy:2020rbd,Agarwal:2020zwm}.
+This is because the traces of products of more than~$N$ BPS gauge covariant letters can be always written as a linear combination of multiple single trace gauge invariant states.
+The dependence on $N$ implied by these constraints is essential to obtain a growth of states as~$N$ grows.
+Should there be no such dependence, there would be no chance to match the order~$N^2$ growth predicted by the dual black hole entropy (which we know is not the case).

-The index counting multigravitons~$\mathcal{I}_{KK}(q)$ is independent of the gauge rank~$N$~\cite{Kinney:2005ej}.
-The~$N$-dependence of the complete index~$\mathcal{I}(q)\,$ appears when it is truncated at powers of order~$N\,$ or larger~\cite{Murthy:2020rbd,Agarwal:2020zwm}.
-These~$N$-dependent contributions can be always reorganized in linear combinations of subsums with overall weights~$q^{n N}$~\footnote{Sometimes it will be more convenient to work with chemical potentials e.g.,~$\tau$, dual to the rapidities e.g.,~$q=e^{2\pi\i \tau}\,$.}, where~$n$ is a non-negative integer.
-As recognized in ~\cite{Imamura:2021ytr,Arai:2019xmp}~\cite{Gaiotto:2021xce,Lee:2022vig}, there is at least one such reorganization for which the~$q^{n N}$-weighted subsums correspond to truncated indices of~$n$ D3 brane excitations wrapping supersymmetric and contractible~$S^3$-cycles in~$S^5\,$.
-However, such reorganization is obviously non-unique.~\footnote{For instance, assume~$N=8$ then a monomial~$q^{16}$ in the total index can be divided in many ways into contributions coming from the subsums labelled by~$n=1$ and~$n=2\,$.}
+The $q$-monomials with~$N$-dependent coefficients can be reorganized in linear combinations of subsums with an overall pre-factor~$q^{n N}$,~\footnote{Sometimes it will be more convenient to work with chemical potentials e.g.,~$\tf$, dual to the rapidities e.g.,~$q=e^{2\pi\i \tf}\,$.} where~$n$ is a positive integer.
+Such reorganization is obviously non-unique.~\footnote{For instance, assume~$N=8$ then a monomial~$q^{16}$ in the total index can be divided in many ways into contributions coming from the subsums labelled by~$n=1$ and~$n=2\,$.} As recognized in ~\cite{Imamura:2021ytr,Arai:2019xmp}~\cite{Gaiotto:2021xce,Lee:2022vig}, there is at least one such reorganization for which the~$q^{n N}$-weighted subsums count~$n$ D3 brane excitations wrapping supersymmetric and contractible~$S^3$-cycles in~$S^5\,$.